jrom876/SigGen_ADF4351_LCD/README.md

 Contained herein is my rewrite of Alain's code, with all of his comments intact.

+I left a little French in the translation for flavor.

 This is being shared to help others who wish to use the ADF4351 with an Arduino LCD Shield.

 CHEERS!